EXPLAINER: Driver in Texas crash was 13; is that legal?

 “For a 13-year-old to be driving that road, that was dumb,” Stevens said.
 “These roads are all oil traffic.”

-‘WORST CASE SCENARIO’ IN TEXAS CRASH
+‘WORST-CASE SCENARIO’ IN TEXAS CRASH

 In Texas, one must be 14 to begin classroom instruction for a learner’s license and 15 to receive that provisional license to drive with an instructor or licensed adult in the vehicle.
 Department of Public Safety Sgt.
 Victor Taylor said it would be illegal for a 13-year-old to drive on public roads.